franserr2288/city-watch-dog/docs/adr/adr-003-adopt-ts-for-code-base.md

 ## Context

-I want to get more practice with TypeScript and it’s the natural choice if I build a UI later.
+I want to get more practice with TypeScript, and it’s the natural choice if I build a UI later.
 Using TS now means I’ll have consistent types end-to-end, and save a migration ADR down the road.

 ## Decision